 MW 11:00-11:50am + Discussion, Paul Mirecki.
 SMI 100

 An introduction to the literature of the Bible, exploring the relationships among the various types of literature present and the function of each type in the history and religious life of the people who produced and used them.
 Cannot be taken concurrently with REL 311 or JWSH 321 or REL 315.
 Not open to students who have taken REL 125 or JWSH 125.
 (Same as REL 124.)

-JWSH 300 – Special Topics in Jewish Studies: Politics and Government in Israel
+JWSH 300 – Topics in Jewish Studies: Israel: From Idea to State

 JWSH 320 – The Bible Then and Now